IFC Viewer in SharePoint FAQ

 The viewer opens but the screen only darkens and a close button appears - the viewer never fully loads.
 What should I do?

-Follow the step-by-step instructions: Step 3 – Add Viewer Library to Trusted Script Sources.
+Follow the step-by-step instructions: Step 3 - Add the viewer library to trusted script sources.

 Note

 This step is required for the viewer to load.
-Without it, the viewer initialises but the script cannot be fetched, leaving only the darkened overlay and close button visible.
+Without it, the viewer initializes but the script cannot be fetched, leaving only the darkened overlay and close button visible.

 Updates

-How often do I need to update the SharePoint IFC Viewer, and how?
+How often do I need to update the IFC Viewer for SharePoint, and how?

-Update the SharePoint IFC Viewer at least 1–2 times per year.
-Unlike all other Flinker Microsoft apps, the SharePoint IFC Viewer is an SPFx app that Flinker cannot update automatically — you must pull the update manually via the App Catalog.
+Update the IFC Viewer for SharePoint at least 1–2 times per year.
+Unlike other Flinker Microsoft 365 solutions, the IFC Viewer for SharePoint is an SPFx app that Flinker cannot update automatically - you must pull the update manually via the App Catalog.

 Tip